Last Updated on by

 When you purchase an insurance policy through MedicareFAQ, our Client Care Team will be here every step of the way to coach you on how to file your appeal.
 They will tell you the best things to say or do to give you the best chance at approval.
 Knowing your Medicare rights if you’re denied coverage gives you a better chance of coverage.

 Every person goes through the same process; it’s a waiting game.
-Unfortunately, the insurance agent can’t speed up the process, but we can help you find the appeal forms and give our advice on how to fill out the forms.
+Unfortunately, the insurance agent can’t speed up the process, but we can help you find the appeal forms and advise how to fill out the forms.

 We will do our best to help you, although it’s important to remember that you can’t always win.
 Our agency is available to help any existing policyholders with claims appeals and give you the best chance at winning.